-Our founder, Dr. Lev Kalika, first brought Dynamic Neuromuscular Stabilization to the US in 2002.
+Our clinical director, Dr. Lev Kalika, first brought Dynamic Neuromuscular Stabilization to the US in 2002.
 Used by elite athletes like Roger Federer, Novak Djokovic and Jaromír Jágr, DNS taps into innate motor patterns from early development, such as crawling and turning, to retrain the body to move naturally and safely after injury has introduced negative patterns that cause imbalance and pain.

-PRAGUE SCHOOL OF REHAB
+Origin: Famous Prague school of rehabilitation PRAGUE SCHOOL OF REHAB

-Pavel Kolar PT.
+Creator: Pavel Kolar PT.
 Paedr, PHD

 DNS is based on developmental kinesiology.
 Developmental kinesiology is a science of maturation of the human movement system during the time of early development from birth until the child starts walking.

 The position acquired by the child during development is the process in which the human brain and musculoskeletal system starts to cooperate in order to overcome gravity and establish posture and locomotion (walking).